yenmangu/lighthouse-automation/README.md

 ## Accessibility Breakdown

-StudyStack follows a user-centred, inclusive design philosophy in line with both [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/) standards and the Code Institute Level 5 specification for _Interactive Front-End Development_.
+StudyStack follows a user-centred, inclusive design philosophy in line with [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/) standards and the Code Institute Level 5 specification for _Interactive Front-End Development_.

+Accessibility considerations were applied throughout the design and development process, covering layout, navigation, interaction, and content presentation.

 ### Design & Layout